Liebranca/forge/f1/README.md

 The macro `f1.to_disk` will then dump the contents of the virtual buffer to a file on a succesful run.

+A few perl modules for generating fasm code are also included in this package, mostly for interop with `AR/avtomat`.

 ## DEPENDENCIES

-`f1` includes no files, so here's a manual listing:
+`f1` fasm files `include` nothing, so here's a manual listing:

 ### `Arstd::INCFILE`